citp/privacy-policy-historical/s/sk/sky/skylanders.com.md

 **Your Choices About Information Provided by You**

 If you do not want to provide Activision with personal information, then you can choose not to provide it.
 Please note that if you choose not to provide us with personal information, we may not be able to provide you with the relevant Activision product or service that you want.
-For example, without providing personal information, you may not be able to use the Properties and/or create an Activision account.
+For example, without providing an email address, you will not be able to create an Activision account. ****

-**Your Choices about Information Provided by Third Parties**
+**Your Choices About Information Provided by Third Parties**

 You may be able to control how third parties collect and share your Information by changing your preferences or opting out of collection directly with those third parties.
 Before disclosing Information to third parties, we recommend you check their respective privacy policies for further details.